Mumpiz/HumanAttack/README.md

 # HumanAttack
-HumanAttack is a small Topdown shooter project and is just for learning purposes
+HumanAttack is a small Topdown shooter project and was just for learning purposes